Ramin Rezaeian: Al-Duhail

-On 22 August 2020, Rezaeian signed a two year contract with Qatar Stars League champion, Al-Duhail.
+On 22 August 2020, Rezaeian signed a two-year contract with Qatar Stars League champion, Al-Duhail.

 Al-Sailiya

 After the engagement of the new trainer from Al-Duhail, Rezaein was loaned to Al-Sailiya.

 Persepolis

 On 12 February 2022, Rezaeian signed a contract with Persian Gulf Pro League champions Persepolis.

 Sepahan

 On 15 July 2022, Rezaeian signed a contract with Persian Gulf Pro League side Sepahan.

+Esteghlal

+In December 2024 while with Esteghlal, Rezaeian was summoned by Football Federation Islamic Republic of Iran after hugging a female fan, months after goalkeeper Hossein Hosseini was also summoned by the federation and faced a suspension and fine for embracing a female fan in April 2024.
+In his first game for Esteghlal against Shams Azar in Qazvin, he changed the outcome of the game in favor of Esteghlal with an assist to Mohammad Hossein Eslami in the final minutes, and the game ended with a 2-1 victory for Esteghlal.
+Rezaian played in his second game for Esteghlal against Malavan in Qazvin and managed to score two goals from the penalty spot for the Blues, and in addition to his first goal for Esteghlal, he was named the best player on the field.
+He also managed to register an assist in Tehran Derby.

+Her first Asian goal with Esteghlal came against Qatar's Al-Gharafa in the AFC Champions League Elite, and on the day Esteghlal defeated their Qatari rival 3-0, he also scored one of these goals, making it her first Asian goal with the Iranian blue team.

+She also scored her first goal for Esteghlal in the Hazfi Cup, where she scored in extra time for Esteghlal in the round of 16 of the Hazfi Cup against Shams Azar.

 International career

 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 He made his debut against Iraq in a friendly on 4 January 2015.
 He also played a friendly match against Sweden.
 Rezaeian scored his first international goal on 17 November 2015 in a 6–0 victory against Guam.
 In May 2018, he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.

 2021

 Despite his good performances, he was not invited to the national team.